 Students in need of in-class accommodations must complete the “Accommodation Letter to Professor” form found here.
 Letters will be prepared and sent to the students professors one week prior to the start of class.
 Failure to meet the deadline could delay your letter to faculty.
 Please make note of the deadlines for requesting accommodation letters below.

 - May 1st

-Students who need alternative textbooks, such as textbooks in PDF format, should complete the alternative textbook request form as soon as their syllabus is made available on Moodle.
+Students who need alternative textbooks, such as textbooks in PDF format, should complete the alternative textbook request form as soon as their syllabus is made available on Canvas.
 Students must first purchase a hard copy of the book(s) needed and send the receipt(s) to the Disability Services office before alternate books can be ordered.
 Alternative format book requests can take up to 4-6 weeks to be fulfilled by the publisher.